tommertron/coefficiencies/content/posts/i-got-an-ipad-mini/index.md

 I’ve owned various iPads since about 2010.
 My last one was the 2018 iPad Pro 11” which I loved a ton during the before COVID times for taking to meetings and taking notes on.
 About a year ago my daughter really wanted an iPad and I wasn’t using it that much since remote work started in earnest, so I let her have it.

 It’s been a year without an iPad and I gradually realized that I missed it a little bit.
-It’s a total luxury device.
+I do recognize that it’s a total luxury device.
 The combination of my phone and Mac is *fine* for most things and I can totally get by without an iPad.
 It’s just a nice little luxury for certain tasks.

 The thing I missed most was an easy way to read the occasional comic book digitally.
 Reading comics on a phone sucks, as either it’s too small or you have to awkwardly zoom around.
 And reading on a computer just feels awkward.
 (And I don’t believe Marvel Unlimited, my favourite way to read comic books digitally, even works on a Mac.
 But I’m too lazy to check.)